oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 * `Retain Handling: 0`

-As defined in [Section 2.4](#24-quality-of-service) of this specification, subscribers MUST specify at least QoS level 1 when subscribing to topics.
-Implementers MAY elect to use QoS level 2 if appropriate for their implementation.
+As defined in [Section 2.4](#24-quality-of-service) of this specification, subscribers MUST specify a `Maximum QoS` level of at least 1 when subscribing to topics.
+Implementers SHOULD allow for a `Maximum QoS` of 2 if supported by their implementation.

+This specification makes no recommendations regarding values for the following SUBSCRIBE properties:

+ * Subscription Identifier

 ### 3.1.9 SUBACK